thecadeharp/cfb-analytics/docs/expected-score-and-availability-preflight.md

 First research stage implemented: `scripts/research_expected_score.py` consumes the existing game-level historical table, fits a ridge baseline on 2019–2024 using *realized* drives and scoring-opportunity counts (no actual scores as inputs), and tests on sealed 2025 games.
 The manually dispatched `Expected Score Research` workflow writes a private-to-the-product research report at `data/research/expected_score_holdout_2025.json`; the repository is public, so this report is publicly inspectable but **not rendered on the site**.
 It does not yet extract a possession ledger or separate non-offensive scoring.
 Its MAE and calibration bins are diagnostics, not clearance to publish adjusted scores.

+Second research stage: `scripts/research_possession_ledger.py` downloads the same historical annual play-by-play assets, maps possession drives using the historical builder's team-ID logic, and checks score stamps, field position, EPA samples, and opponent scores on possession drives.
+The manual `Possession Ledger Audit` workflow keeps the drive CSVs temporary and commits only `data/research/possession_ledger_audit.json`.
+The possession team's score change is a **proxy**, not yet a clean offensive-points label; this audit must be inspected before fitting a possession-level expected-score model.
+This stage does not change Model A or any visible postgame scores.

 ## Data that exists now

 - Historical game, drive, and play records from published play-by-play; current `build_postgame_analytics.py` provides retrospective game summaries.